Aquatic Life Acclimation Guide

-Aquatic life is sensitive to rapid changes in their environment.
-The water that your aquatic life is packaged in most likely has different levels of pH and salinity as well as being a different temperature from that of your home aquarium.
+Fish are sensitive to rapid changes in their environment.
+The water that your fish are packaged in most likely has different water parameters than that of your home aquarium.
 For this reason, proper acclimation is vital when introducing new fish into your aquarium.
-Acclimation helps your aquatic life adjust to the new chemistry of your tank thereby helping ensure the health of your new addition.
+Acclimation helps your aquatic life adjust to the new chemistry of your tank, thereby helping ensure the health of your new addition.
 The acclimation process of aquatic life must begin immediately upon arriving home.
 To learn more, go to petco.com and download your free Aquatic Success Kit.

 You need very little to complete the acclimation process:

 - Watch or timer

 Following are the steps to acclimate your new fish:

 - Turn off all aquarium lights to reduce stress on aquatic life.

 - Thoroughly wash your hands to remove perfumes, lotions, etc.

 - Float the sealed bag in your aquarium for at least 15 minutes but no longer than one hour to allow for temperature acclimation.
 The water in the bag should be the same temperature as that of your tank prior to proceeding to the next step.
 (If, for whatever reason, the bag has burst or the water is extremely foul, do not temperature acclimate; proceed directly to step 9.)